mrrahulkrr/nxtTrends-app-practice/README.md

 <summary>Implementation Files</summary>
 <br/>

-Use these files to complete the implementation:
+Use these files to see the complete implementation:

 - `src/App.js`
 - `src/components/LoginForm/index.js`